 JACKSON, Sir RICHARD DOWNES, army officer and colonial administrator; b.
-1777, probably in Petersfield, England, son of Christopher Jackson; d.
+24 March 1776 in Petersfield, England, son of Christopher Jackson and Constance ——; m.
+27 May 1804 Charlotte Margaret Maling in Houghton-le-Spring, England; d.
 9 June 1845 in Montreal.

 Jackson was appointed colonel of the Royal Staff Corps and deputy quartermaster general in 1820.
 A major-general by 1825, he became honorary colonel of the 81st Foot in 1829.
 His first major command was the northern military district of England during the 1830s.
 There, in the unruly period of anti-poor-law agitation and Chartism, his qualities of balanced judgement and common sense won wide respect.
 Worried by the inadequacy of the resources at his disposal, he emphasized the importance of good organization and quick movement of troops to meet the threat of civil unrest.
 He became a lieutenant-general in June 1838.

 The following year Jackson was appointed commander-in-chief of the forces in British North America to replace Sir John Colborne*.
 Although his nomination took effect on 16 Sept.
 1839, he reached Quebec only on 17 October, in the ship that also carried the new governor-in-chief, Charles Edward Poulett Thomson.
 Within days of his arrival Jackson set out on an inspection of the Richelieu valley, a likely invasion route, and he immediately began to campaign for improved frontier defences.
 His initial appreciations, noting “the present unsettled state of our affairs” with a powerful and expansive United States, made a strong case for more men and better communications but laid greatest stress on fortifications – “bulwarks” against increased American power.